Znomon/Dusk-ITN2-Node-Tool/README.md

 **Dusk ITN2 Node Height Tracker**

-This is a shell script that checks the node's status every minute and prints it to the console.
+This is a python3 script that checks the node's status every minute and prints it to the console.

+Original less featureful bash version still available.
+Instructions [here](https://github.com/Znomon/Dusk-ITN2-Node-Height-Tracker/blob/main/README_bash.md):

 ## Usage